andrebot/webCrawler/Readme.md

  * I do believe that JavaScript can be better coded using object composition, that is why I did not use Classes;
  * No task automator was added because *NPM* took care of everything.
 No need of complex task handling;
  * We are not crawling over URLs with query parameters because this is usally a page listing data.
 This would generate a bunch of equals assets with little differences.
 However, feel free to toggle it on;
+ * There is a bug with links that are files (pdf, docx, etc...).
+I could not think in a way to not crawl those;
+ * This code will try to extrack images from inline style, but will now download a CSS file and try to find an image.
+This would be a nice feature;
  * I've created another branch with a concurrent version of this code, pelase check it out.